-Main Differences Between 718 & An Excavator With Attachments
+The Differences Between a 718 & an Excavator with Attachments

 An excavator was originally designed and built for digging operations.
 The strength of an excavator is working over the front of the machine in line with the tracks pulling towards its frame.

-Detailed here are the most common challenges for excavators when used for tree cutting tasks.
+Some of the most common challenges when using excavators for tree cutting tasks.

-- Limited reach and lift capacity further away from the machine
+- Limited reach and lift capacity the further away from the machine you get

 - Lacks 360-degree operating ability

 - No standard dedicated hydraulic supply to end of stick attachment

 A 718 is built upon SENNEBOGEN’s platform of material handlers with design characteristics that focus on lifting up and out, far away from the center of the equipment, with controlled precision for cutting and stacking trees in any direction.

 A final unique feature of the 718 is the dedicated hydraulic pump supplying power to the attachment of choice at the end of the stick.
 This allows the 718 operator to drive the machine and adjust the boom/stick while having full functionality of the attachment.

 The 718's telescopic boom will reach further than an excavator's attachment - up to 45 feet and has a lifting capacity of 12,000 pounds.
 Combined with its grapple saw attachment, the operator enjoys precision-controlled movement similar to a human hand, with a 280 degree rotation and a tilting angle of 180 degrees.
 This amount of control allows the operator to dismantle trees over structures, near power lines and along roadsides with increased safety.